 Mindlessly pursuing the safe things in life—the routine, the expected career path—may seem like a sure way to security and happiness.
-But when we live mindfully, noticing and following our good feelings, we discover what makes us truly happy.
-We discover our purpose.
+But when we live mindfully, noticing and following our good feelings, we have the ability to discover what makes us truly happy.
+We find our purpose.

-Finding our purpose is about finding the willingness to listen to our truest selves and then ignoring the fear.
+Finding our purpose is about finding the willingness to listen to our truest selves and then ignoring the fear that comes along with it.
 Unless, of course, there’s a bear in the room.

-Martha Beck recommends employing mindfulness to discover what you truly feel about various aspects of your life and, hopefully, to point you in the direction of your purpose.
+Beck recommends employing mindfulness to discover what you truly feel about various aspects of your life and, hopefully, to point you in the direction finding of your purpose.

 One sensation in your body points toward your purpose—the good feeling.
 And the other points toward what you’re meant to avoid.